-Based on a constructivist framework, the Preliminary Education Specialist Credential integrates research-based best practices into the instruction of students with mild/moderate disability.
+Based on a constructivist framework, the Preliminary Education Specialist Credential integrates research-based best practices into the instruction of students with mild to moderate disabilities.
 Students will learn about child development and working with those with disabilities—integrating these theories into pedagogies that will bring about positive learning outcomes.
 Graduates of this teaching credentialing program will be able to articulate and recognize state and federal mandates, legal requirements for assessment, Individualized Family Service Program (IFSP), Individualized Education Program (IEP) development and monitoring, services, and instruction of students with disabilities.
-Please note: All School of Education programs are taught in eight-week sessions: Fall I and II, Spring I and II, Summer 1 and II.
-All on-campus courses are “blended,” with 30 hours of face-to-face/in class instruction and 15 hours of online instruction.
+Please note: All School of Education programs are taught in eight-week sessions: Fall I and II, Spring I and II, and Summer 1 and II.
+All on-campus courses are “blended,” with 30 hours of face-to-face/in-class instruction and 15 hours of online instruction.

 Other Credentials and Continuing Learning Programs

 - B.A.
 Early Childhood Education: Elementary Education and Special Education

 - M.A.
 Education: Special Education

 The California Preliminary Education Specialist Credential qualifies candidates to teach students with mild to moderate disabilities in grades K-12 and in classes organized primarily for adults through age 22.
 This credential is a two-tiered process; information on completing the second level is available through the California Commission on Teacher Credentialing (CCTC).

 For more information to assist you in your journey to obtain your California Preliminary Teaching Credential, visit the Credentials Office page.

 SPED 562: Studies of Assessment in Special Education and Transition Planning